United States documents leak of the War in Afghanistan: Reactions of human rights groups

 A coalition of five human-rights organizations addressed Julian Assange, founder and editor of WikiLeaks, expressing concerns for the safety of persons identified in the published documents.
 These human-rights groups were Amnesty International, Campaign for Innocent Victims in Conflict (CIVIC), Open Society Institute (OSI), the Afghanistan Independent Human Rights Commission (AIHRC) and the Kabul office of the International Crisis Group (ICG), all worried about the execution of Afghan civilians by the Taliban and other insurgent groups.
 The AIHRC published figures showing that executions had soared in the first seven months of 2010 to 197, from a total of 225 in all of 2009.
 The victims were often persons who supported the Afghan government, or their family members, who may have come into contact with the U.S. or other international forces.

 On 12 August 2010, the international press watchdog Reporters Without Borders (RWB) accused WikiLeaks of "incredible irresponsibility" after the website said it "absolutely" would release the remaining 15,000 documents.
 In an open letter to Assange, Jean-François Julliard, RWB secretary-general, and Clothilde Le Coz, RWB's representative in Washington, D.C., wrote that the publication was "highly dangerous", particularly when it named Afghan informants.

-The publication of the book WikiLeaks: Inside Julian Assange's War on Secrecy forced Assange's hand.
-The authors inadvertently divulged the entire set of unredacted documents by including the decryption key for those documents in their book.
-Once decrypted, portions of these documents started appearing across the Internet; Assange decided that the most responsible course of action was to simply make them available through WikiLeaks.